PROFESSIONAL CERTIFICATE IN MEDIATION & MEDIATION SKILLS

 At the end of the programme of study, candidates will be able to:

-- Have challenging conversations in your workplace and beyond with confidence
+- Have challenging conversations in the workplace, community, home and beyond with confidence

 - Effectively carry out a structured mediation